code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-16-spring-kafka-avro-example.md

 # Test Sending and Receiving Avro Messages on Kafka

-The `SpringKafkaApplicationTest` test case demonstrates the above example.
-It [starts an embedded Kafka and ZooKeeper server using a JUnit ClassRule]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
-Before the test case starts we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer`s (if we don't do this the message will already be sent before the listeners are assigned to the topic).
+The `SpringKafkaApplicationTest` test case demonstrates the above sample code.
+A JUnit ClassRule [starts an embedded Kafka and ZooKeeper server]({{ site.url }}/2016/10/spring-kafka-embedded-server-unit-test.html).
+Before the test case starts we wait until all the partitions are assigned to our `Receiver` by looping over the available `ConcurrentMessageListenerContainer` (if we don't do this the message will already be sent before the listeners are assigned to the topic).

 In the `testReceiver()` test case an Avro `User` object is created using the `Builder` methods.
 This user is then sent to <var>avro.t</var> topic.
-We then use the `CountDownLatch` from the `Receiver` to verify that a message was successfully received.
+Finally the `CountDownLatch` from the `Receiver` is used to verify that a message was successfully received.

 ``` java
 package com.codenotfound.kafka;